Skip to main content

 The Lens Management and Insight APIs (Lens APIs) are written in the GraphQL query language.
 Among others, one benefit to using GraphQL is the ability to send a single HTTP request and get back all the data your app needs.
 This means that any application capable of making HTTP requests can use the Lens APIs.
 GraphQL supports many languages, so whether you're building native or web-based applications, you'll be covered.

 Before you begin, you will want to create an API Connection to generate a set of API credentials in the Poly Lens Portal.
-You will use these credentials to access the API Marketplace or to authenticate your custom application.
+The GraphQL Explorer will use this API Connection behind the scenes and if you're developing outside Poly tooling, you'll need them for authentication.

 Create an API Connection in the Poly Lens Portal